acos16/selenide-java-test-automation-framework/src/main/java/com/automation/doc/description.md

 * config: Contains classes related to configuration, such as loading properties, setting up environment configurations, etc.
-* base: Contains base or abstract classes that other page classes can extend.Common functionality and utilities to be shared across multiple page objects, should be placed in here (alternative packages can be named 'common')
+* base: Contains base or abstract classes that other page classes can extend.
+Common functionality and utilities to be shared across multiple page objects, should be placed in here (alternative package can be named 'common').
 * pages: Contains Page Object classes representing different pages of the application under test.
 * utils: Contains utility classes and helper methods that can be used across the framework.
 Keep reusable utility methods in the utils package.
 This promotes code reuse and simplifies test class implementations.
 * exceptions: Custom exception classes to handle specific errors within the framework.
-* uiblocks: Contains implementation of complex web elements
+* uiblocks: Contains implementation of complex web elements.
-* entity: Contains the entities from the framework
+* entity: Contains the entities from the framework.
-* extensions: It defines additional capabilities to be used across the framework
+* extensions: It defines additional capabilities to be used across the framework.
-* tests: contains the tests.
-It is good practice to separate the test logic from the tests scenarios
+* tests: Contains the tests.
+It is good practice separating the test logic from the tests scenarios.
-* suites: Contains test suite definitions
+* suites: Contains test suite definitions.

 **Notes:**

 Page Object Model (POM): Implement the Page Object Model (POM) design pattern by creating page classes in the pages package.
-Each page class should encapsulate the behavior and elements of a specific page
+Each page class should encapsulate the behavior and elements of a specific page.

 ### Implementation explanations